 This same advice also applies you any software development, and you want your code to be properly documented so others can easily work on it in the future as needed.

 This article was a guest post by Chris Hii who is the Hardware Team Lead at NeuronicWorks.
-They have over a decade of experience designing embedded hardware designs for various industries including industrial automation and control, medical electronics, home automation, automotive, wearable and consumer electronics, to name just a few.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+They have over a decade of experience designing embedded hardware designs for various industries including industrial automation and control, medical electronics, home automation, automotive, wearable and consumer electronics, to name just a few.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: